opvasger/develm/readme.md

 ## Usage

 1. run `elm install opvasger/develm` to install the flags-package.
-2. as a temporary caveat, move the following packages from indirect- to
-   direct-dependencies:
-   - `BrianHicks/elm-trend`
-   - `elm-explorations/test`
-   - `elm-explorations/benchmark`
-   - `elm/random`
-3. create a `Dev.elm` module in a source-directory.
+2. create a `Dev.elm` module in a source-directory.
 It should import `DevElm` and expose a `flags`-definition of type `DevElm.Flags` - for example like
    this: